aws-samples/aws-service-catalog-tools-workshop/workshop/content/50-revinvent2019/400-welcome-to-your-new-job/100-task-1/200-the-solution.md

 If you cannot see your version please raise your hand for some assistance
 {{% /notice %}}

 You have now successfully created a version for your product!
+Next you are going to create a portfolio and add your product to it.

 ### Create the portfolio

-Before we can add a product to a portfolio we need to create the portfolio.
-Below are the steps needed to create a portfolio.
+_Before we can add a product to a portfolio we need to create the portfolio.
+Below are the steps needed to create a portfolio._

+#### Adding the portfolio to the framework

 - Navigate to the {{% service_catalog_factory_code_commit_repo_link %}} again

 - Click on *portfolios*

 {{< figure src="https://via.placeholder.com/640x400.png?text=ClickOnPortfolios" title="ClickOnPortfolios" >}}